janniks/basetag/README.md

 ---

-> ⚠️ Unfortunately npm does not like basetag very much
+> ⚠️ Unfortunately, npm does not like basetag very much
 >
 > npm will remove the `$` on every `npm install <package>`